trazok/gorbert/TechnicalReport.md

-•		Actual results of project.
-Describe how well you met your objectives, feature by feature.
-A table of results will help to summarize this.
-•	This section describes final system in terms of features completed and actual performance of the system under test.
-•	Include discussion of problems encountered, accuracy of estimates
-•	Use figures and diagrams whenever possible

 # Conclusions and Future Work

 On the whole, I would consider the endeavor a success.
 In regards to both testing and Android development, I feel like the ice skater who is ok with letting go of the wall, but still super wobbly.
 It is definitely important to spend more time mapping out and planning the product, before diving straight into coding.